Sn0wCrack/ExHen-Archive/README.md

 #### Adding galleries

 Adding galleries is done via a userscript.
-Open the provided `userscript.js` file in a text editor and change the two values at the top.
-The `baseUrl` in this example would be http://exhen.localhost and key would be the `accessKey` value in the config.json file.
+Open the provided `userscript.js` file in a text editor and change the two values at the top of the code.
+The `baseUrl` in this example would be http://exhen.localhost and `key` would be the `accessKey` value in the config.json file.

 Once edited, add to your browser via Greasemonkey/Tampermonkey.